iskoldt-X/DR-LRC/README.md

 # DR-LRC

-A Python script to download DR LYD audio, generate subtitles using Whisper, convert the subtitles to LRC lyrics format, and embed these lyrics into the MP3 file.
+A Python script to download DR LYD audio, generate subtitles using Whisper, convert the subtitles to LRC lyrics format, add English translatation using Ollama and Gemma 2, and embed these lyrics into the MP3 file.

 > **Disclaimer:** This project is intended for educational and research purposes only.
 The author does not endorse or promote the unauthorized distribution of copyrighted content.
 Please respect the rights of content creators and only use this tool to download content that is freely available on the internet and use it for study Danish and only for personal use.
 The code was written by the help of ChatGPT.